Anna Sarkadi

-Anna Kristiansson Sarkadi (February 12, 1974) is a physician and professor of public health at Uppsala University in Sweden.
+Anna Kristiansson Sarkadi (born February 12, 1974) is a physician and professor of public health at Uppsala University in Sweden.
 Her expertise is in parenting and the health of children.

 Education

 Sarkadi was born in February 1974 on the Buda side of Budapest, Hungary.
 She is the daughter of two physicians and professors, Zsófia Kálmán and Balázs Sarkadi, and sister of puppeteer Bence Sarkadi.
 She studied medicine first in Hungary and then in Sweden, where she moved in 1995.
 She obtained her Ph.D. in 2001 from Uppsala University, with a thesis on The borderland between care and self-care.

 Scientific research

 Sarkadi studies the effect of different forms of parenting on children's health, and how to improve parental support from day care centers, schools and government family services.
 One emphasis is on the prevention of psychological and mental health problems in children.
 She conducts both quantitative and qualitative research studies.